MAMM Alliance Events

 Purchase tickets online at

 The BFA in Musical Theatre is a professional training degree offered by the CSUF Department of Theatre & Dance.
 It is focused on skill development in acting, singing, dancing, auditioning, and performance, and is designed to prepare students for careers as professional musical theatre artists.
 The program is unique in that all program courses are housed in the Department of Theatre and Dance which results in a more personalized professional development experience for each individual artist.

 Erin McNally in Concert: A Benefit CSUF Performing Arts Students

 Meng Concert Hall

-The MAMM Alliance celebrated its tenth anniversary of raising financial support for the University's performing arts students with a gala brunch and retrospective, (October 30, 2016), honoring philanthropist, Mary Moore, with the prestigious Marcy Award presented by previous honoree, Maestro Carl St. Clair of Pacific Symphony.
-Students of the Theatre and Dance Department and School of Music entertained accompanied by Mitch Hanlon of the Musical Theatre faculty.
+On October 30, 2016, the MAMM Alliance celebrated its tenth anniversary of raising financial support for the University's performing arts students with a gala brunch and retrospective honoring philanthropist, Mary Moore with the prestigious Marcy Award presented by previous honoree, Maestro Carl St. Clair of Pacific Symphony.

-A rare conversation with South Coast Repertory founding member Hal Landon, Jr., who shares production secrets from his 37 years leading SCR’s beloved A Christmas Carol.
+A rare conversation with South Coast Repertory founding member Hal Landon, Jr., who shared production secrets from his 37 years leading SCR’s beloved A Christmas Carol.